CodeMaxx/CodeMaxx.github.io/_posts/2026-07-31-secure-hotpatch-report.md

 ## Try the sample

-The sample I mentioned pulls all of this together: it fetches the package, parses it, and prints the driver and hotpatch reports.
-It needs no third-party dependencies, just the Windows SDK and the MSVC toolchain:
+The sample I mentioned pulls all of this together: it fetches the package, parses it, and prints the driver and hotpatch reports:

 ```
 > WindowsRuntimeAttestationReport.exe --type hotpatch